jbellis/llmap/README.md

 find src/ -name "*.java" | llmap "Where is the database connection configured?"
 ```

-LLMs APIs are not super reliable, so LLMap caches LLM responses in `.llmap_cache` by question and by processing
+LLMs APIs are not super reliable, so LLMap caches LLM responses in `~/.cache/llmap`
-stage, so that you don't have to start over from scratch if you get rate limited or run into another hiccup.
+so that you don't have to start over from scratch if you get rate limited or run into another hiccup.

-The cache is automatically cleaned out when execution completes successfully.
+(This also means that if you want to check the raw, unrefined output [see below], you won't have to
+reprocess the search.)

 ## Output